 Polyamide fabrics are easy to care for and new technologies have made them more breathable.

 Production of faux leather is now so good that it’s hard to tell the difference between what’s real and what’s faux.

 Faux leather a.k.a Pleather is much cheaper than real leather and no animals were harmed in the process.
 Faux leather has a polyester or polyamide base with a plastic coating which gives it a leather look.

 Sometimes synthetic and natural fibres are mixed together to create new fabrics, kind of like a hybrid.
 We call these combination fabrics.

-Did you know that velvet is traditionally made from silk?
-This meant that it had a hefty price tag.
+Velvet was traditionally made from silk.
+Meaning that it had a hefty price tag.

 These days though, velvet and/or velour can be made from cotton and lots of synthetic fibres too.

 Velvet is a very durable fabric with a strong sheen that has been made with double woven yarn.

 Properties of this luxury fabric of medieval origin depend on the fibres it is woven from.
 Silk-based velvet has the best drape which makes it the most flattering fabric choice for fuller figures.